FEDERAL WORK STUDY (FWS) EMPLOYMENT

 International students may seek employment with Xavier employers and approved non-Xavier employers located on campus.
 International students can only work on campus.
 While most of the student employment regulations are not different for national and international students, there are some differences:

-A graduate student who is in a Graduate Assistantship (GA) has signed a contract with the University to perform a certain number of hours of work in return for a stated compensation.
+- Graduate Assistantantship Student Employee Position - A graduate student who is in a Graduate Assistantship (GA) has signed a contract with the University to perform a certain number of hours of work in return for a stated compensation.
 In addition to their hourly pay, a tuition remission award is typically granted.
 GA's may work up to the number of hours indicated in their contract and within the dates indicated on their contract.
-Learn more about Graduate Assistantships.
+Learn more about Graduate Assistantships

 They may also apply for on-campus non-Xavier employer positions.
-Some of these they may apply to on Hire-A-Muskie, others they will need to apply to in person.
+Some of these they may apply to on Handshake, others they will need to apply to in person.